FREE Shipping on orders over $899

 • Diet: A diet deficient in calcium and vitamin D can negatively affect bone health.

-• Physical activity: Lack of exercise can lead to decreased bone density.
+• Physical activity: Lack of exercise can lead to a decrease in bone density.

 1. Importance of calcium and vitamin D